earthbucks/earthbucks/docs/blog/2024-05-05-signing-in-and-rpc.md

 will allow me to move more quickly and launch sooner.

-I am considering launching an "early registration" product soon, where users can reserve their user numbers."
+I am considering launching an "early registration" product soon, where users can reserve their user numbers.
 I would like to allow up to 100 people to mine the genesis block, so the order in which the user registers will govern who can mine the genesis block.